symfony-cmf/symfony-cmf-docs/bundles/simple_cms/introduction.rst

 The SimpleCmsBundle provides a solution to easily map content, routes and menu items based on a single tree structure in the content repository.

-You can find an introduction to the bundle in the :doc:`Getting started <../../book/simplecms>` section.

 The `CMF website`_ is an application using the SimpleCmsBundle.

 .. tip::